Supported Data Types

 - Databricks, Athena, Trino - struct types

-Try avoiding these types and use a flat-column hierarchy instead.
+Try to avoid these types and use a flat-column hierarchy instead.